Five of the 31 bracelet events on the WSOP.com network have been awarded and so far the turnout should be encouraging for the operator.

-This year, for the first time since the inception of the World Series of Poker, it has been taken entirely online due to the coronavirus pandemic.
+This year, for the first time since the inception of the World Series of Poker, a majority of the events have been moved online due to the coronavirus pandemic.

-While not strictly a replacement—the operator still hopes to host the event live in the fall—it is the first time bracelets are awarded exclusively online.
+However, the operator still hopes to host the event live in the fall.
 85 online bracelet events are being awarded between two platforms this summer: 31 on WSOP.com for US players, and 54 on GGPoker for the rest of the world.

 Final tables of all bracelet events are being live-streamed with cards-down on multiple platforms including PokerGO, WSOP’s own site, and WSOP’s Twitch channel.

 The first WSOP 2020 online bracelet event kicked off last week on Wednesday, July 1.
 The $500 NLHE Kick-Off event pulled in 1195 unique players and 520 reentries to create a $771,750 prize pool—a decent enough start considering that the series kicked off mid-week.

 Jonathan “Art.Vandelay” Dokler outlasted the field in the opening event to take down the first bracelet event of the year and over $130,000 in prize money.

 Event #2, a $1000 Deepstack on Thursday, drew 919 total entries (647 players and 272 rebuys) for a total prize pool of $873,050, the biggest so far.